Ruggero de Amicis: Ambassador, 1241–1242

 Towards the end of 1241, Ruggero was picked to lead an embassy to the new sultan of Egypt, al-Malik al-Ṣāliḥ, whose father, al-Kāmil, had recently died.
 Frederick and al-Kāmil had signed the treaty of Jaffa in 1229, bringing to end the Sixth Crusade and turning Jerusalem over to Frederick.
 The purpose of Ruggero's embassy was to negotiate an extension to the treaty of 1229, the expiry of which in 1239 had led to the Barons' Crusade.

 Ruggero and another envoy travelled to Alexandria aboard the ship Mezzomondo (in Arabic, Niṣf al-Dunyā, lit. 'half the world').
 They brought sumptuous gifts and were received with pomp by the sultan in Cairo, but no source relates the results of their negotiations.
 The embassy is recorded in the Annales siculi, which place it in 1240–1241.
 The only eastern source to mention the embassy is the Arabic History of the Patriarchs of the Egyptian Church, which dates it to year 958 of the Era of the Martyrs or between 29 August 1241 and 28 August 1242.
-According to the History of the Patriarchs, the envoys, with pemission, toured the country before coming to Cairo, visiting Faiyum and the Egyptian pyramids, and crossing the Nile at Giza.
+According to the History of the Patriarchs, the envoys, with permission, toured the country before coming to Cairo, visiting Faiyum and the Egyptian pyramids, and crossing the Nile at Giza.
 They remained in Egypt for some months, returning to Sicily in the spring of 1242.